MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/multiple-regions.md

 ## Relevance of data sovereignty

-Around the world, government organizations have begun establishing data sovereignty requirements, like general data protection regulation (GDPR).
+Around the world, government organizations have begun establishing data sovereignty requirements, like General Data Protection Regulation (GDPR).
 Compliance requirements of this nature often require localization within a specific region or even within a specific country to protect their citizens.
 In some cases, data pertaining to customers, employees, or partners must be stored on a cloud platform within the same region as the end user.

 Addressing this challenge has been a significant motivation for cloud migrations for companies that operate on a global scale.
 To maintain compliance requirements, some companies have chosen to deploy duplicate IT assets to cloud providers within the region.
 In the preceding table, Germany is a good example of this scenario.
 This example includes customers, partners, and employees in Germany, but no existing IT assets.
 This company might choose to deploy some assets to a datacenter within the GDPR area, potentially even using the German Azure datacenters.
 An understanding of the data affected by GDPR would help the cloud adoption team understand the best migration approach in this case.